EDCD/EDDI/SpeechResponder/Help.md

     {SetState("distance_travelled_today", state.distance_travelled_today + event.distance)}

+### Emphasize()

+This function allows you to give emphasis to specific words (to the extent supported by the voice you are using - your mileage may vary).
+This function uses SSML tags.

+Emphasize() takes one mandatory argument: the text to speak with emphasis.
+If no secondary argument is specified, it shall default to a strong emphasis.
+Emphasize() also takes one optional argument: the degreee of emphasis to place on the text (legal values for the degree of emphasis include "strong", "moderate", "none" and "reduced").

+Common usage of this is to provide a more human-sounding reading of a string of letters by allowing the application of emphasis:

+   That is a {Emphasize('beautiful', 'strong')} ship you have there.

 ### Humanise()

 This function will turn its argument into a more human number, for example turning 31245 in to "just over thirty thousand".